fastrodev/fastro/benchmarks/_template.md

 ```

-## Examples
+## How to use & examples

+This module uses git release.
+If you want to use a particular release, for example v0.0.1, then the complete url is [https://deno.land/x/fastro@v0.1.0/mod.ts](https://deno.land/x/fastro@v0.1.0/mod.ts).
+If you do not use the version, it will refer to latest version (master branch).
-Other ways of using it include changing the default port, modify the header, modify default `request`, or adding plugins -- you can see in: [examples](https://github.com/fastrojs/fastro-server/tree/master/examples).
+Check the following codes to find out how to: changing the default port, modify the header, modify default `request`, or adding plugins: [examples](https://github.com/fastrojs/fastro-server/tree/master/examples).

 ## Benchmarks
 If performance is important to you, here are the benchmark results: